istd50043-2023-spring/lecture_notes/l5_storage.md

 We do not consider SSD and non-volatile memory because they similar to hard disk storage except that there is no rotational delay and seek time delay is marginal, but the general cost computation model is still applicable.

-### Mechanical Rotational Harddisk
+### Mechanical Rotational Hard disk

 ![](./images/disk_internal.png)
 (image from Database Management Systems, R. RamaKrishnan and J. Gehrke)

-The figure above illustrate the internal of a mechanincal harddisk, which is a cylindical structure.
+The figure above illustrate the internal of a mechanical hard disk, which is a cylindrical structure.
 It consists of multiple platter of disks stacked up vertically.
 Each platter consists of multiple tracks.
 Each track is divided into multiple sectors.
 Disk heads read from/write to disk track.
 Only one head is allowed to operate at any point in time.
 Data are organized into blocks (which is determined by the governing system, DBMS storage or OS file system).
 A block might span across multiple consecutive sectors.
 Different system use different block size.

 We break down the time needed for each type of disk head movement that related to disk I/O.